‘Dance Moms’ Season 8 Spoilers: Including The Dance That Made Brynn Rumfallo Leave The Show

-After last season’s finale of Dance Moms, rumors swirled that the show wasn’t going going to be renewed for an eighth season.
+After last season’s finale of Dance Moms, rumors swirled that the show wasn’t going to be renewed for an eighth season.
 Despite the low ratings, the network decided to pick the show back up again, and it seems like they’re glad they did.
 With fan favorite Chloe Lukasiak back after a long hiatus and Abby Lee Miller off the show after a scathing Instagram post, the drama is certainly set to deliver for this new incarnation.

 While not all has been revealed about Dance Moms, here are a few things we know thus far.

 Firstly, we know Abby Lee Miller has quit Dance Moms entirely.
-She posted an Instagram post stating that she was done with the show after the producers manipulated her one too many times.
+She wrote on Instagram that she was done with the show after the producers manipulated her one too many times.
 She also claimed filming was bad for her mental health and that they often made her “look crazy.”
-Abby also blamed the misogyny of the producers of the show for her leaving.
+Abby also blamed the misogyny of the show’s producers for her leaving.

 The majority of children that follow me may be fast asleep, however now is the critical time to make the following statement: I WILL NO LONGER TAKE PART IN DANCE MOMS.
 FOR THE PAST SIX YEARS/ SEVEN SEASONS I HAVE ASKED, BEGGED, AND EVEN DEMANDED CREATIVE CREDIT FOR ALL THE IDEAS, AWARD WINNING ROUTINES, THEMES, AND COSTUMING – TO NO AVAIL!
 TODAY, I WAS SO PROUD THAT I WENT AGAINST THE PRODUCER'S IDEA (ONCE AGAIN) TO ENTER A COMMAND PERFORMANCE OF ONE OF MY FAVORITE NUMBERS… "WHERE HAVE ALL THE CHILDREN GONE?"
 ALONG WITH THREE BEAUTIFUL SOLOS!
 I don't have a problem working with any kid, I love children and have dedicated my life to making other people's children successful!
 I JUST HAVE A PROBLEM WITH BEING MANIPULATED, DISRESPECTED, AND USED – DAY IN AND DAY OUT BY MEN WHO NEVER TOOK A DANCE LESSON IN THEIR LIVES AND TREAT WOMEN LIKE DIRT! #dancemoms #season7 #ALDC #aldcalways #newbeginnings #aldcla #alllovedancecourage